lehigh-university-libraries/rollout/README.md

 - [ ] Add a full example for GitLab
 - [ ] Add a full example for GitHub
+- [ ] Install instructions using binary
+- [ ] Tag/push versions to dockerhub
 - [ ] Allow more custom auth handling
 - [ ] Allow more custom rollout than a single bash script